buff-beacon-project/trevisan_python_interface/README.md

     isThereEnoughEntropy = boolean as to whether there is enough entropy to run the extractor }
 ```

 *Run the Trevisan extractor on the outcome bits from Alice and Bob to extract the certified output bits*

 ```
 {
    cmd: 'extract',
    params: {
-            data: base64 representation of the raw data encoded as a UTF-8 string,
-            seed = list of seed bits.
-Should be long enough,
+            data: base64 representation of the raw data encoded as a UTF-8 string, seed = base64 representation of seed
-                example: [1,0,0,1,1]
             entropy = float encoded as UTF-8 that represents the number of bits of entropy in the inputs to the extractor, nBitsOut = int encoded as UTF-8 that represents the number of output bits from the extractor (typically 512), errorExtractor = float encoded as UTF-8 that is the error level for the extractor.
 Typically 0.2*2^(-64),